geokollias/virtuoso-opensource/binsrc/tests/tpc-h/im/readme.txt

 times of queries, while in the out files you can find the results of the queries.
 Also, you can find number of returned rows, execution time and CPU load per query in the file execution.txt.
-There should be no query returing 0 rows, while this is the case with query XXX, XXX, XXX and XXX.
+There should be no query returing 0 rows, while this is the case with lot of queries.
 The query plans of all of these queries can be found in .expl files.